abarker/camel-snake-pep8/README.rst

 After all the changes are made the program does an analysis looking for potential problems, and warnings are issued for any that are found.
-No scoping is taken into accounet so most of these warnings are probably false alarms.
+No scoping is taken into account so most of these warnings are probably false alarms.
 To be cautious, though, the warnings should still be checked to see what is causing them.